Here we go again, time for my favourite question of the new year!

-I’ve asked this same question ahead of both the 2010 and 2011 seasons as someone with an interest in manufacturer involvement in F1: Which engine will score the most points this year?
+I’ve asked this same question ahead of the 2010-2012 seasons as someone with an interest in manufacturer involvement in F1: Which engine will score the most points this year?

 In 2010 almost everyone correctly predicted Mercedes would come out on top.

 Renault – 661 points